jiahong-fu/Equivariant-Proximal-Operator/Super-Resolution/README.md

 ```

 ## Pretrained models
-Pretrained models of KXNet are available as [here](https://github.com/jiahong-fu/Equivariant-Proximal-Operator/releases/tag/v1.0).
+Pretrained models of KXNet_EX are available as [here](https://github.com/jiahong-fu/Equivariant-Proximal-Operator/releases/tag/v1.0).
 Download the models to [./checkpoints](./checkpoints)

 ### Dataset Preparation
 For train